-Which of the following propositions can you assert without making me jump?
+Which of the following can you say if you follow the laws of logic?

 - You don't drink?
-Oh, then you must be pregnant! - You're pregnant?
-Oh, poor girl, you're stuck with carrot juice then! - No pregnant women drink alcohol - You are drinking tonight?
+Oh, then you must be pregnant!

+- You're pregnant?
+Oh, poor girl, you're stuck with carrot juice then! - No pregnant women drink alcohol - You are drinking to night?
 I see, you are not pregnant yet. - Wait, you are not pregnant, right?
 So, you are drinking tonight! - If Justin is pregnant then he does not drink

-2.6 Common Forms of Good and Bad Arguments
+3.7 Common Forms of Good and Bad Arguments

-2.6.1 Common Forms of Good arguments
+3.7.1 Common Forms of Good arguments